ggandor/leap.nvim/README.md

 - Start typing a 2-character pattern (`{char1}{char2}`).
 - After typing the first character, you see "labels" appearing next to some of the `{char1}{?}` pairs.
 You cannot _use_ the labels yet.
 - Enter `{char2}`.
 If the pair was not labeled, then voilà, you're already there.
-  No need to be bothered by remaining labels - those are guaranteed "safe" letters -, just continue editing.
+No need to be bothered by remaining labels - those are guaranteed "safe" letters, and will disappear on the next keypress -, just continue editing.
 - Else: type the label character.
 If there are too many matches (more than ~50), you might need to switch to the desired group first, using `<space>` (step back with `<tab>`, if needed).